 Puppy Checklist Toothpaste and Toothbrush

 I am using meat-flavoured toothpaste alongside a dual-sided toothbrush featuring a finger brush aid in familiarising the puppy with mouth handling.

 Inevitable accidents call for products to eliminate furniture and carpet stains and odours.
 Various options, like upholstery shampoos, aid in tackling colour and scent issues.
 Remember to invest in a capable vacuum, preferably with handy pet attachments.

 Bitter Apple Spray

-Non-toxic bitter apple spray is a deterrent to discourage your pup from chewing.
-The spray is safe on your furniture, fabric, and even your dog’s fur to stop them from nagging at their skin.
+Utilise non-toxic bitter apple spray as a chewing deterrent for your pup.
+The spray is harmless on furniture, fabric, and even your dog’s fur, preventing them from bothering their skin.

-Waste Poop bags are necessary for a puppy owner.
-Look for an environmentally friendly option.
+Poop bags are a must for puppy owners.
+Opt for an eco-friendly choice.

 ID and Tags

 Swiftly identify your pup in case of escape, ensuring they’re registered and your information, including your current address, is updated.
 Numerous charming tags are available to select from.